 If any prohibited items are found during the screening, the member of staff should follow the guidance set out in Searching, Screening and Confiscation, Advice for Schools for confiscation.
-If a pupil is found to be in possession of a prohibited item listed below, then the staff member should alert the designated safeguarding lead (or deputy) and the pupil should be sanctioned in line with the school's behaviour policy to ensure consistency of approach.
+If a pupil is found to be in possession of a prohibited item listed below, then the staff member should alert the designated safeguarding lead (or deputy) and the pupil should be issued with a consequence in line with the school's behaviour policy to ensure consistency of approach.